makovalab-psu/AmpliCoNE-tool/README.md

 ## Installation

 ### Dependencies
-To run AmpliCoNE, you need the following list of tools and packages:
+For the latest version of AmpliCoNE we recommend using Python 3.9 or later.
+The tool was tested and works well with the following list of tools and packages:
 ```
-Python 2.7.x
+Python 3.12.x
-Numpy	1.14.2
+Numpy	2.1.2
-Pandas 0.23.4
+Pandas 2.2.3
-Pysam	0.15.0.1
+Pysam	0.22.1
-Biopython 1.71
+Biopython 1.84
-Bowtie2 version 2.2.9
+Bowtie2 version 2.4.2
 ```

 #### Steps to install the dependencies using conda